pranigopu/artificialIntelligence-in-games/lab3/README.md

 # Lab 3: MCTS & stochastic games
 ## Exercise 1
 ### Introduction
-Tree nodes are implemented in the class `players.mcts.BasicTreeNode` (i.e. the `BasicTreeNode` class in the directory "src/main/java/players/basicMCTS").
+Tree nodes are implemented in the class `players.basicMCTS.BasicTreeNode` (i.e. the `BasicTreeNode` class in the directory "src/main/java/players/basicMCTS").
 This class implements the different functions of MCTS required to be done from a tree node, namely:

 - Tree policy
 - Rollout/Monte Carlo simulation